Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 <br>

 ### Accessibility
-The Rock Paper Scissors Game website was tested using WAVE WebAIM accessibility tool to ensure the website shows no accessibility errors.
-The Rock Paper Scissors Game website have passed accesibility testing with no errors recoreded.
+The Battleships Game website was tested using WAVE WebAIM accessibility tool to ensure the website shows no accessibility errors.
+The Battleships Game website have passed accesibility testing with no errors recoreded.
-<details><summary>Home</summary>
+<details><summary>Main Page</summary>
 <img src="assets/images/wave_report_result.png">
 </details>

 <br>

 ### Performance
-The Rock Paper Scissors Game website was tested for performance using Google Lighthouse within Google Chrome Developer Tools.
+The Battleships Game website was tested for performance using Google Lighthouse within Google Chrome Developer Tools.
 The Rock Paper Scissors Game website has passed with 100% in all 4 areas.

-<details><summary>Home</summary>
+<details><summary>Main Page</summary>
 <img src="assets/images/lighthouse-scores.png">
 </details>
 <details><summary>Mobile Version</summary>